-If you have been following my blog then you know I love black and white and that means Halloween will have black and white decorations too.
+If you have been following my blog, you know I love black and white, which means Halloween will have black and white decorations.

 I used my favorite black Rust-oleum paint and gave my grapevine wreath a Halloween makeover.